 A laptop and two smartphones displaying the Google Voice phone interface.

-The Google Personal plan includes a free local number, voicemail transcription, and call forwarding.
+he Google Personal plan includes a free local number, voicemail transcription, and call forwarding.
 The Business version, on the other hand, packs in professional phone features, such as usage reporting, multilevel auto-attendant, and ring groups.
 Guided by Google’s clean and user-friendly interface, Google Voice allows easy setup and navigation for its mobile app and web interface.

-In the end, it could turn out that Google Voice, is, in fact, the right choice for your needs.
+In the end, it could turn out that Google Voice is, in fact, the right choice for your needs.
 You can check them out below.

 Disadvantages: When to use a Google Voice alternative